b0 test

 and B0_meta.run

-tag.
-Tests can be spotted by a T
+Tests are labelled by a T

 in b0 list

+command.
 The operating principle of b0 test

 is simple: